 Our latest Ofsted Inspection report highlighted our inclusivity, we strive to ensure equality of opportunity, both for our adoptive families and amongst our staff and trustees, regardless of gender, race, religion, culture, heritage, age, disability or sexuality.

 Sexuality isn't an important factor when it comes to adoption.
-What IS important is the commitment, resilience, stability & love that children who have suffered early childhood trauma, ALL need.
+What IS important is the commitment, resilience, stability and love that children who have suffered early childhood trauma, ALL need.
 We welcome and encourage enquiries from the LGBTQ+ community.

-The latest statistics from the Department of Education show that 1 in 6 adoptions were by same-sex couples.
+The latest statistics from the Department of Education show that 1 in 5 adoptions were by same-sex couples.
 Just over 10 years ago, this statistic was 1 in 31.

 Currently the Department only record limited data on LGBTQ+ adoptions this is because recording is still relatively recent.
 This new data excludes bisexual people, Trans people not in a same sex relationship and single LGBT adopters.
 Therefore, the real number of LGBTQ+ adopters will be considerably higher.